View the Executive Summary for this brief.

 See how your state ranks in terms of access to care and mental health services.

 Challenges and Areas for Reform

-The coronavirus pandemic has disrupted mental health services, including counseling and psychotherapy services, harm reduction services, addiction treatment, emergency interventions, access to medications, and school and workplace mental health services, affecting everyone from children in schools to adults in the workplace, and continues to do so two years into the pandemic.
+The coronavirus pandemic disrupted mental health services, including counseling and psychotherapy services, harm reduction services, addiction treatment, emergency interventions, access to medications, and school and workplace mental health services.
+It has affected everyone from children in schools to adults in the workplace, and continues to do so two years into the pandemic.

 Youth & Schools

 The pandemic “has hit children on multiple fronts.
 Many have experienced social isolation during lockdowns, family stress, a breakdown of routine and anxiety about the virus.
 School closures, remote teaching and learning interruptions have set back many at school.”
 From April to October 2020, the Centers for Disease Control and Prevention (CDC) reported that U.S. hospitals saw a 24% increase in the proportion of mental health emergency visits for children ages 5-11 and a 31% increase in children ages 12-17.

 Educators play a critical role in identifying mental health disorders in America’s youth, and schools often offer key mental health services many children do not have access to elsewhere.
 But even prior to the pandemic, many believed schools were not entirely prepared for this responsibility.
 Teachers, for example, are uniquely positioned to notice behavior changes in students, but have extensive responsibilities and do not always have training in mental health issues.